-Professor and Director of Pharmaceutical Outcomes Research and Policy Program, Department of Pharmacy; Auxiliary Member, Institute for Public Health Genetics, University of Washington; Affiliate Investigator, Public Health Sciences Division, Fred Hutchinson Cancer Research Center
+Professor and Associate Director of Pharmaceutical Outcomes Research and Policy Program, Department of Pharmacy; Auxiliary Member, Institute for Public Health Genetics, University of Washington; Affiliate Investigator, Public Health Sciences Division, Fred Hutchinson Cancer Research Center

 PharmD, University of California, San Francisco; PhD in Pharmaceutical Chemistry, University of California, San Francisco; Bachelor of Science in Chemistry, University of California, Santa Barbara

 - Pharm 520: Introduction to Pharmacoeconomics & Outcomes Research

 - Pharm 534: Economic Evaluation in Health & Medicine

 - Pharm 535/Hserv 584: Evaluating Cost & Outcomes in Health & Medicine

 Dr. Veenstra is a Professor in the Pharmaceutical Outcomes Research and Policy Program in the Department of Pharmacy, and a member of the Institute for Public Health Genetics at the University of Washington in Seattle.
 He graduated from the University of California San Francisco, with doctoral degrees in clinical pharmacy and computational chemistry.
 He conducted his postdoctoral training in health economics and outcomes research with the University of Washington, including a one-year externship with Roche Global Pharmacoeconomics.

 Dr. Veenstra's primary research interests are the clinical, economic, and policy implications of using genomic information in healthcare.
 His major research projects include evaluation of pharmacogenomics in diverse populations, decision modeling to inform research prioritization and stakeholder decision-making in oncology, and evaluation of the clinical, economic, and personal utility of whole genome sequencing.